s5uishida/free5gc_ueransim_vpp_upf_dpdk_sample_config/README.md

 20:26:35.923216 IP 10.60.0.1.59979 > 172.217.161.78.80: Flags [.], ack 775, win 504, options [nop,nop,TS val 4253257089 ecr 2832494972], length 0
 ```
 Please note that the `ping` tool does not work with `nr-binder`.
 Please refer to [here](https://github.com/aligungr/UERANSIM/issues/186#issuecomment-729534464) for the reason.
-You could now connect to the DN and send any packets on the network using VPP-UPF with DPDK.
+You could now connect to the DN and send any packets on the network using UPG-VPP.

 ---

-Now you could work free5GC with VPP-UPF.
+Now you could work free5GC with UPG-VPP.
-I would like to thank the excellent developers and all the contributors of free5GC, OpenAir CN 5G for UPF, UPG-VPP, VPP, DPDK and UERANSIM.
+I would like to thank the excellent developers and all the contributors of free5GC, UPG-VPP, VPP, DPDK and UERANSIM.

 <a id="changelog"></a>